KosmosisDire/TeammateRevive/README.md

-# Teammate Revival - WARNING HEAVY WIP
+# Teammate Revival - HEAVY WIP

 ### Allows survivors to revive their fallen colleagues.
-But be careful, you can't fight and revive at the same time.

-## Current Function:
-* Teammates can walk in range of a dead player to start a countdown.
-When the countdown is up the player will revive.
-* Revival range and time customizable in the config.
+But it comes at the price of your own health.
+When you walk into range of a dead survivor's skull, your health will transfer to the dead survivor (with a speed based on level, and stopping at 10%) until the survivor has taken 50 health from you.
+They will then revive.
+Range can be changed in config.

 ## To Do:
-* Stop players from being able to attack while reviving a teammate
-* Require an interaction to start reviving a player (rather than starting when in range)
+* Allow an interaction to start reviving a player (rather than automatically starting when in range)
-* Add a health drain feature (drain most of your health to revive your friend)
 * Add option to disable reviving during boss battle / while in combat
-* Must add MAJOR visual polish and queues
+* Must add MAJOR polish and visual queues
-    * Possibly an animation for the reviver as well if possible
+    * Possibly an animation for the reviver as well, if possible

 ## Change Notes:

+* 1.0.6
+    * Made it so it actually works this time (WOW!)
+    * Added a skull that hovers over a player's location on death (this is used as the revival point)
+    * Made health drain from the reviving player and add onto the dead player (speed depends on player level)
+    * Still lots of bugs and polish and visual changes that need to be added!

 * 1.0.5
     * Hopefully fixed players being able to revive themselves
+    * (I didn't fix it it broke the entire thing... yay)

 * 1.0.4
     * Got mod actually working